How Red Bull Uses Influencer Marketing to Energize Its Brand

 Red Bull is not just an energy drink.
 Known for extreme sports, high-octane events and bold marketing, it has achieved global brand recognition.
-One of its most potent tools that runs behind its bold campaigns is the collaborations with influencers.
+One of its most potent tools that runs behind its bold campaigns is the collaboration with influencers.

 We then break down how Red Bull integrated influencers into their marketing mix in this blog here.
 From extreme athletes to social media icons, we’ll reveal how personalized partnerships help solidify Red Bull’s brand and boost audience attention.
-This guide will help you whether you work in marketing, or you are genuinely curious about what makes Red Bull so unique.
+This guide will help you whether you work in marketing or you are genuinely curious about what makes Red Bull so unique.

 Creating a Brand Rooted in Adventure

 Now, in order to digest how Red Bull infuses influencers in to its strategy, the first thing we need to do is to sync in with its brand philosophy.
 More than an energy drink company.
 It peddles a lifestyle of adventure, accomplishment and pushing the limits.
-The company has been very successful in associating itself with high-octane, adrenaline fueled communities – sponsoring everything from Red Bull Rampage to the Red Bull Air Race.
+The company has been very successful in associating itself with high-octane, adrenaline-fueled communities – sponsoring everything from Red Bull Rampage to the Red Bull Air Race.

 This positioning instantly opens the door to very differentiating influencer partnerships.
 This is the kind of lifestyle that Red Bull collaborates with people who inspire this lifestyle so it gives a good message that it lives up to the brand itself.
 But how does it find and work with influencers?
 To understand the broader impact of influencer marketing and how to leverage it effectively, check out our complete guide on the success of influencer marketing.